 Learn more on our Knoxville History Guide page.

-This November, KHP will be supporting the City of Knoxville’s statewide conference for Public Works by producing a history booklet on the history of public works since the city was founded in 1791.
+In November 2017, KHP supported the City of Knoxville’s statewide participation and hosting of the Tennessee Chapter of American Public Works Association by producing a history booklet for attendees on the history of public works since the city was founded in 1791.

-This project will tell the story of how Knoxville as we know it came to be, largely through improvements in public works.
+Jack Neely also delivered a Technical Session Presentation during the conference.
+This project told how Knoxville as we know it came to be, largely through improvements in public works.